Georgettan's Pooram: Plot

 The next day, the locals gather to find some construction on Mathaiparambu.
-George and his gang go and find Peter Mathai (Chemban Vinod Jose), who explains that he is the son of P.V Mathai and that Mathaiparambu is his.
+George and his friends goes and finds Peter, who explains that he is the son of P.V Mathai and that Mathaiparambu is his.
 They go to Fr.
 Vadakkan's church and fight the case out there with the priest, where Peter seems to be favored.
 In retaliation, George and his gang decide to set up a stray dog conservation scheme on Mathaiparambu, which ends in disaster, ruining George's name in the land.
 Peter then meets George and attempts to gain George's trust by saying that he is ready to give Mathaiparambu away and leave it to waste.
 George is saddened and says that he is ready to accept any of Peter's demands.
 Peter suggests that they start a kabaddi team, which George accepts.
 They train and play against a team and won.
-Then they find Josephettan dead in ground.
-And a group of Christians are telling that Josephettan is not Christian so he can't be buried in the church.
-This make George angry and he decide to bury Josephettan in the ground (Mathaayiparambu).
+The next day, they find Josephettan dead in ground.
+And a group of Christians are telling that Josephettan is not Christian so he cannot be buried in the church.
+This make George angry and he decide to bury Josephettan in Mathaayiparambu.
+George realises that Josephettan was actually killed by Peter.